genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/10_integration/07_custom-endpoints/02_basics.md

   - basics
 ---

-To create custom endpoints, you need to define a gpal file of `web-handler.kts`.
+To create custom endpoints, you need to define a gpal file with the name `web-handler.kts`.

-Once a `web-handler.kts` is available within your `{product}/script` directory, it is immediately available as an endpoint in the router.
+Once a **web-handler.kts** is available within your **{product}/script** directory, it is immediately available as an endpoint in the router.

 ## Simple endpoint example